Squarespace SEO for E-Commerce 2026

 Speed Optimization

 Page load speed is a ranking factor and directly affects conversion rates.
 High-resolution images are the biggest speed killer on most Squarespace stores.
-Use Squarespace's built-in image loader and compress images before uploading.
+Use Squarespace built-in image loader and compress images before uploading.
 Limit custom CSS, JavaScript, and third-party embeds that add loading time.

 Structured Data (Schema Markup)

-Product schema is the most valuable for e-commerce - it can make your listings stand out in search results with price and availability information, increasing click-through rates.
+Product schema is the most valuable for e-commerce.
+It can make your listings stand out in search results with price and availability information, increasing click-through rates.

 HTTPS Security